simonmichael/hledger/hledger/test/errors/README.md

 10 | 2022-01-01 p
    | ^^^^^^^^^^
    |     (a)               1
-transaction's date is out of order with previous transaction's date 2022-01-02
+transaction date is out of order with previous transaction date 2022-01-02
 ```